Menu

 • Advising a South-East Asian company in respect of Commercial Court claims worth c. $30 million relating to energy infrastructure assets in North Africa and associated leases, contracts and guarantees.

-• Representing the Claimant in Commercial Court proceedings seeking repayment of a property investment loan advanced to develop a high-end London property.
+• Obtaining summary judgment (in part) in Commercial Court proceedings seeking repayment of a property investment loan advanced to develop a high-end London property (Man v Hazelend LLP [2023] EWHC 221 (Comm)).

 • Defending a £multi-million claim against a former senior employee for breach of contract, breach of confidence, breach of fiduciary duty, and resisting a freezing order and a delivery up order.

-• Obtaining pre-action disclosure in respect of a proposed breach of confidence and data protection claim.
+• Obtaining pre-action disclosure in respect of a proposed breach of confidence and a data protection claim.

 • Acting for the Defendant resisting the enforceability of a guarantee and factoring agreement.